s3xyoda/cs151-tracking/README.md

 First, **fill in the `normalize` method**, which normalizes the values in the distribution to sum to one, but keeps the proportions of the values the same.
 Use the `total` method to find the sum of the values in the distribution.
 For an empty distribution or a distribution where all of the values are zero, do nothing.
 Note that this method modifies the distribution directly, rather than returning a new distribution.

-Second, fill in the `sample` method, which draws a sample from the distribution, where the probability that a key is sampled is proportional to its corresponding value.
+Second, **fill in the `sample` method**, which draws a sample from the distribution, where the probability that a key is sampled is proportional to its corresponding value.
 Assume that the distribution is not empty, and not all of the values are zero.
 Note that the distribution does not necessarily have to be normalized prior to calling this method.
 You may find Python's built-in `random.random()` function useful for this question.

 There are no autograder tests for this question, but the correctness of your implementation can be easily checked.
 We have provided [Python doctests](https://docs.python.org/2/library/doctest.html) as a starting point, and you can feel free to add more and implement other tests of your own.
 You can run the doctests using: